obarrilero/sambuca/README.md

 *Todo:* Insert description of Python modules/packages here.

-## Development on Bragg-l
+## Development
-Note that Sambuca development is using virtual environments to facilitate testing and development of the Sambuca package.
+*Tested on Bragg-l, but should also work on other enviroments* Note that Sambuca development is using virtual environments to facilitate testing and development.
 To enable use of the optimised numpy and scipy packages, the virtual environment is created with --system-site-packages.
 However, for testing the package installation and dependencies, a clean virtual environment should be used.
 The goal is to create a Sambuca package that will install cleanly using standard Python tools and have it "just work".

-It shouldn't be much work to adapt this setup to other locations.
-I just haven't needed to do so yet :)

 ### Once only
 1.  load the git module :